Fslippe/master_project/docs/plan.md

   - boundary between two clusters may not be of interest.
 Follow wind to find area of interest, or even how variables change following the wind backwards.
   - Secondary unsupervised network:
     - Extract patches or region of interest (find a way to save longitude latitude data)
     - Train model on outbreak data.
-    - Extract
+Use already trained model for further optimization
+    - Train clustering on encoded data from secondary model
+    - Do predictions on pathces from region of interest with a stride (1km) to gain a transition of the same resolution.

 - Supervised learning?
   - Classifying a "line" based on certain properties by definition of closed-open-cell transition
   - Already defined positions of the transitions?